 Fauntleroy Park playground is due to be replaced and have a new public artwork piece created that will reflect the sites rich local history.

-We would love you to share your thoughts on the proposed new playground concept designs and on the type of public art you would like to see created for the community to enjoy.
+To inform these projects, you were asked to share your thoughts on the proposed new playground concept designs and on the type of public art you would like to see created for the community to enjoy.

 History of Fauntleroy Park